mc738/FDOM/README.md

 # FDOM

-`FDOM` is a library for creating, managing and rendering documents.
+`FDOM` is a collection of tools for creating, managing and rendering documents.

 The project is split between core functionality and specific functionality such as `Renderers`.

 This allows for a shared document format the can be easily extended for various use cased.

+Features include:

+* Create documents from various sources including simplified `markdown`
+* Render documents into various formats include `html`.
+* Store and retrieve versioned documents and related resources.
+* Various `dsl`'s to help with integrate `FDOM` into various workflows.
+* Extendable.
+Add sources, renders, templates and whatever else is needed.

 ## Use cases